1573-1936; bulk: 1573-1830

 This is the letter which accompanies the transmittal of the previous three intercepted British documents and includes an analysis by Emparán of what it will mean for Venezuela to have the British trading in Trinidad.

-Picton complains about piratical activities and asks help in reducing them, especially with reference to the mulatto LeRoy and his boat.
+Picton complains about piratical activities and asks help in reducing them, especially with reference to LeRoy and his boat.
 Three contemporary copies in Spanish translation.

 A long letter in response to the preceding document in which Emparán explains measures which have been taken and asks about Spanish prisoners of war in Trinidad.

-A report on Indian activity in August with regard to the British.
+A report on Indigenous activity in August with regard to the British.
 Contemporary copy.